IANW-Projects/MatCL/README.md

 - Build & Run Kernel:
   `[run_time]=cl_run_kernel(ocl_dev_id,'kernel_url.cl ','defines ','kernel_function',global_range,local_range,in1,out1,[rw_flags]);`
-  - `run_time`: Time it took to execute the kernels
+  - `run_time`: Microseconds it took to execute the kernels

   - `ocl_dev_id`: ID of the OpenCL device to be used
   - `kernel_url.cl`: URL of the kernel file
   - `defines`: List of OpenCL compiler defines
-  - `kernel_function`: Cell array of kernel functions to execute (can also be a signal string)
+  - `kernel_function`: Cell array of kernel functions to execute (can also be a single string for just one kernel)
   - `global_range`: 3D global OpenCL range (see NDRange).
 If this vector has six entires, the first three define the 3D work offset followed by the 3D work size.
   - `local_range`: Local OpenCL range (see NDRange)
   - `in1, out1`: List of variables to pass from/to kernel